texfaq/texfaq.github.io/FAQ-getbitmap.md

 -  The need to decide which printers to generate fonts for.
-The broad-brush approach taken for 300&nbsp;dpi printers was (more or less) justified back then, given the dominance of certain printer 'engines', but nowadays one could not make any such assumption.
+The broad-brush approach taken for 300&nbsp;dpi printers was (more or less) justified back then, given the dominance of certain printer ''engines'', but nowadays one could not make any such assumption.
 -  Given the above, it has been near-impossible to justify the space that would be required by a huge array of bitmap fonts.